pwnwriter/wood/content/blog/nepal-to-usa.md

 +++
-title = "My Big Move from Nepal to the USA" date = 2024-09-02
+title = "Moving from Nepal to the USA" date = 2024-09-02
 [taxonomies]
 writings=["Transition"]